TobiasVanDyk/Wolfson-WM8960-Arduino-Teensy-Driver/README.md

 Short interconnect wiring must be used - else 100 to 220 ohm resistors inline for all or some of the i2s signal wiring can be used, as was the case here.
 3k9 pullup resistors was also used on the i2c SDA and SCL lines.

-*Note 1: It is baffling why a search for an Arduino-ready driver was unsuccessful (August 2020), especially considering that this CODEC is widely used by the Raspberry Pi community, and therefore a continuing demnand, as confirmed by Note 4 below.*<br>
+*Note 1: It is baffling why a search for an Arduino-ready driver was unsuccessful (August 2020), especially considering that this CODEC is widely used by the Raspberry Pi community, and therefore is still in continuing demand, as confirmed by Note 4 below.*<br>
 *Note 2: It should be possible to use the BTL speaker outputs isolated through 100uF capacitors, with common ground headphones - refer to the [block diagram](block-diagram.jpg).*<br>
 *Note 3: See the WM8960-ALSA-driver folder above, for the original 2007 WM8960 ALSA SoC Audio driver from Wolfson Microelectronics (PLC).*<br>
 *Note 4: The latest datasheet from Cirrus Logic for the WM8960 is dated as recent as 2019: [WM8960_v4.4.pdf](WM8960_v4.4.pdf).*